alialkhatib/alialkhatib.github.io/_posts/2015-2-9-talk-notes.md

   - Uncategorized
 ---

-### Warning: Links are broken for now.
-I'll get to it before 2/10 (arbitrary date)

-Recently I was asked to talk about a paper to the [SNAP][1] group, and I couldn't help but choose an Anthro paper.
-Here are the very low-quality notes that I prepared for the paper I gave everyone ("[The Anthropology of Online Communities][2]").
+Recently I was asked to talk about a paper to the [infolab][1] group, and I couldn't help but choose an Anthro paper.
+Here are the very low-quality notes that I prepared for the paper I gave everyone ("[The Anthropology of Online Communities][2]" ([contact me][4] if you can't access JSTOR)).

 - Overview: this is mostly a review of a fair amount of Anthro literature on online communities and cultures, so it's fairly high level and doesn't offer very much new research *per se*, but for someone looking to survey the field for worthwhile theories to reference (or just anecdotes to use in the intro), this is hopefully a good choice
 - Anthropologists interested in online cultures for a lot of the same reasons that data/computer scientists are interested in culture ("...millions of users linked..." (pg 449))